codelibs/docker-fess/compose/README.md

 ## Description

-This repository provides compose files for running Fess and Elasticsearch or OpenSearch with Docker Compose.
+This repository provides compose files for running Fess and OpenSearch with Docker Compose.

 Compose command is available on Docker Desktop.
 Therefore, Windows and Mac users do not need to install it.